Butterfly theorem

+M is the midpoint of X̅Y̅.

-The butterfly theorem is a classical result in Euclidean geometry, which can be stated as follows:
+In Euclidean geometry, the butterfly theorem is a classical result which can be stated as follows:

-Let M be the midpoint of a chord PQ of a circle, through which two other chords AB and CD are drawn; AD and BC intersect chord PQ at X and Y correspondingly.
-Then M is the midpoint of XY.
+Let M be the midpoint of a chord P̅Q̅ of a circle, through which two other chords A̅B̅ and C̅D̅ are drawn; A̅D̅ and B̅C̅ intersect chord P̅Q̅ at X and Y correspondingly.
+Then M is the midpoint of X̅Y̅.